 Removal from class: Students are expected to conduct themselves as ladies and gentlemen while in class.
-If the conduct of the student is such that it interferes with the work of the teacher or with that of other members of the class, he will be dismissed.
-To gain re-admittance it will be necessary for the student to have a conference with the teacher and/or principal.
+If the conduct of the student is such that it interferes with the work of the teacher or with that of other members of the class, they will be dismissed.
+To gain re-admittance it will be necessary for the student to have a conference with the teacher and/or Dean of Students/Principal.

-After School Regulations: If pupils wish to remain after regular school hours, they must have a bona-fide reason for during so.
+After School Regulations: If pupils wish to remain after regular school hours, they must have a legitimate reason for during so.
 Remaining to visit is not considered a legitimate excuse.
 All students must be out of the building by 3:40 p.m. unless they are under direct supervision of an instructor or coach.
-No students shall be in the building any time unless they are under direct faculty or approved adult supervision.
+Under no circumstance should students be left unattended/unsupervised in the building, including the gym, fitness center, and classrooms.
+Students must be under the direct supervision of an approved adult at all times.